overlookmotel/livepack/README.md

 Livepack pays no attention to what files code originates in, and *splits the output at the level of values, rather than at the level of files*.

 This produces an optimal split of the app, where each entry point only includes exactly the code it needs, and nothing more.
-It's more efficient than Livepack or Rollup's file-level code splitting.
+It's more efficient than Webpack or Rollup's file-level code splitting.

 Any values shared between entry points are placed in common chunks.
 By default, these are named `common.XXXXXXXX.js`, where `XXXXXXXX` is a hash of the file's content.